Skip to Content

 History

 The concept of flavored malt beverages has always been popular, with brands like Two Dogs, Hooper's Hooch, and Mike's Hard Lemonade paving the way for others in the industry.
-The more modern version of spiked soda water was created by Nick Shields in 2013, branded "Spiked Seltzers".
+Nick Shields created the more modern version of spiked soda water in 2013, branded "Spiked Seltzers."

-Today, several alcoholic beverage brands have tapped into the Hard Seltzer market, even craft brewers who want to offer a gluten free alternative for their patrons!
+Today, several alcoholic beverage brands have tapped into the Hard Seltzer market, including craft brewers who want to offer a gluten-free alternative for their patrons!
+As a testament to this market explosion - White Claw grew 85% in one year with social media backing during COVID-19 lockdowns and is now considered one of the most popular boozy drinks on the shelf.

 Key Considerations